microsoft/php-sdk-binary-tools/README.md

 # License

-BSD
+The PHP SDK itself and the SDK own tools are licensed under the BSD 2-Clause license.
+With the usage of the other tools, you accept the respective licenses.

 # Overview

-This reworked SDK is compatible with PHP 7.0 and above.
+The reworked SDK is compatible with PHP 7.0 and above.
 The compatibility with php-sdk-binary-tools-20110915.zip available from windows.php.net is kept.
 Though, some irrelevant tools was removed.
 Newer tools and workflows are now possible.
 The toolset consists on a mix of the hand written scripts, selected MSYS2 parts and standalone programs.

+# Requirements

+- `Visual C++ 2015` must be installed prior SDK usage.
+- if `Cygwin` is installed, please read notes in the pitfalls section

 # Tools

-## Required

-- `Visual C++ 2015` is required and must to be installed prior SDK usage.

 ## SDK